Wind Symphony, Symphonic Winds, Concert Band

 Auditions are required for color guard, twirlers, and percussionists.

 Brass and woodwind players with high school experience are admitted without preliminary auditions.
 HOWEVER, we occasionally experience more interest than we can support, and therefore have auditions for spots in those specific sections.

 Auditions for the Bobcat Basketball Band are held annually at the end of the fall semester.

 Once you have been officially accepted to the university, there are three easy steps for joining the Bobcat Marching Band:

 2.)
-Fill out the Band Information Form online - this application is available on the band website beginning in May, and must be filled out by ALL members who plan to march!
+Fill out the Band Information Form online - this application is available on the band website beginning in late April / early May, and must be filled out by ALL members who plan to march!
+Due August 1st.

 3.)
-Complete & retun the Summer Mailing Packet - download the packet and return all forms to the Texas State School of Music by August 1st.
+Complete & return the Summer Mailing Packet - download the packet and return all forms to the Texas State School of Music by August 1st.

 No. The band program is set up for you to participate in what interests you, where your abilities lie, and what fits in your schedule.
 Maybe it's everything, maytbe it's just a part.
 (Music majors have specific requirements.)